vuejs/vue-element/README.md

 Why you might need `Vue-custom-element`?
 Simply, for your Vue components user's convinience.
 All they would need to do is include your JavaScript file and then they can:

 * include HTML tag (e.g. `<my-component><my-component />`) in any time of document lifecycle.
 You can use your elements in e.g. SPA application just by including HTML tag - no Vue initialization or JavaScript usage is needed.
 Custom Elements will auto initialize when mounted into document.
 You can include them in e.g. Vue, Angular or React projects and browser will take care of detecting it and initialization
-* use simple API that allows for interacting with underlaying Vue instance by changing attributes, props or passing callback functions
+* use simple API that allows for interacting with underlaying Vue instance by changing attributes, props or listening to events
 * take advantage of features like lazy-loading, that allows for loading components on demand, only when user add them to document

 ### Features